-Frederick Matthias Alexander was born in the remote north-west of Tasmania in 1869.
+Frederick Matthias Alexander was born in the remote north-west of the Australian island of Tasmania in 1869.
 His education at the hands of an understanding and intelligent village schoolmaster who recognised Alexander's potential, left him with a passion for Shakespeare which fired his desire to become an actor.
 At seventeen he left home to work as book-keeper in a mining project, and after accumulating enough funds moved to Melbourne to study acting, elocution and the violin.
 Unfortunately, after a while he began to suffer from recurring hoarseness and loss of voice to the extent that it threatened what looked like being a very promising career.
-(From birth Alexander had suffered from respiratory and nasal difficulties).
 His doctors and advisers could find nothing organically wrong with him, but neither were they able to solve his problem.
 So he decided to find out for himself what was wrong.